Frequently Asked Questions – GCSE Science

 We’ve compiled a list of commonly asked questions about our decision to create a new GCSE Science Double Award to replace the existing range of science GCSEs.

-If you can’t find the answers you’re looking for, or you have a question not on the list below, please get in touch by emailing email@example.com.
+If you can’t find the answers you’re looking for please email us: email@example.com.

 Why has Qualifications Wales decided to create a new GCSE Science Double Award?

 We have decided to create this new qualification for the following reasons:

 - A common path for all learners studying the Sciences at GCSE keeps more options open for more learners for longer.
 It gives everyone a chance to develop their interest and to excel in this important and exciting area.

 - A new and combined double award GCSE in the Sciences will give all learners a strong foundation in this field and a chance to progress on to further study or employment in related subjects.